 Morgan Stanley is a leading global financial services firm providing a wide range of investment banking, securities, wealth management and investment management services.
 With offices in more than 43 countries, the Firm's employees serve clients worldwide including corporations, governments, institutions and individuals.
 For further information about Morgan Stanley, please visit www.morganstanley.com.

 About the Dr. Phillips Center for the Performing Arts

 The Dr. Phillips Center for the Performing Arts is a nonprofit 501(c)3 organization operating the state-of-the-art performing arts center in downtown Orlando, Florida.
 With its opening in November 2014, the performing arts center launched its vision of Arts for Every Life by being a gathering place for creativity and discovery; a vibrant urban destination where artists, audiences and students come to experience, explore and learn.
-The two-block community destination features the 2,700-seat Walt Disney Theater, 300-seat Alexis & Jim Pugh Theater, Seneff Arts Plaza, Dr. Phillips Center Florida Hospital School of the Arts, the DeVos Family Room, and other event rental spaces.
+The two-block community destination features the 2,700-seat Walt Disney Theater, 300-seat Alexis & Jim Pugh Theater, Seneff Arts Plaza, Dr. Phillips Center AdventHealth School of the Arts, the DeVos Family Room, and other event rental spaces.
 Future expansion includes Steinmetz Hall, a 1,700-seat acoustical theater, along with rehearsal, classroom, office space and commercial development spaces.
 The Dr. Phillips Center is a private non-profit collaborating with the City of Orlando, Orange County, the State of Florida and generous donors.